Observing circumstances for 2012 S1 (ISON)

 There was a joint Asteroids and Remote Planets Section and Comet Section meeting on 2012 October 6.
 This was held in Milton Keynes and included discussion of Rosetta.
 For the meeting notes see The Comet's Tale for 2012

-There is a Comet Section meeting on 2013 May 18 to discuss observing techniques.
+There was a Comet Section meeting on 2013 May 18 to discuss observing techniques.
+The video of the meeting is on the BAA web and a full write up will appear in "The Comet's Tale".

 We hope to obtain EU funding to support a pro-am European meeting prior to the Rosetta encounter.